 Peer supervision is supervision where two or more peers come together to support one another in mutual training or learning.
+Peer supervision is also commonly referred to as intervision.
 Peer supervision is not directed or facilitated by a supervisor.
 Peer group members discuss cases, tools, techniques or other related areas of interest.
-This approach allows collaboration and mutual learning without the power difference in traditional supervisor/ supervisee arrangements17.
+This approach allows collaboration and mutual learning without the power difference in traditional supervisor/supervisee arrangements17.
 Peer supervision can be a particularly useful solution for sustaining ongoing support for more skilled MHPSS practitioners.
 However, peer supervision can be useful for professionals of all skill levels.
 It is recommended that a more experienced supervisor take on a moderation role where the peer supervisee group is less experienced.
 The role of moderation involves the supervisor making themselves available for supervisees to consult with on an ad-hoc basis where they need additional guidance or information.